Hungarian protesters block bridge in Budapest over planned tax rise | Business

 - Hungary

-About 1,000 demonstrators blocked a bridge in central Budapest on Tuesday as parliament debated a motion by Prime Minister Viktor Orban's government that would increase the tax rate for hundreds of thousands of small firms.
-The demonstrators initially gathered at the main square outside parliament before marching to a nearby bridge over the River Danube, blocking traffic in both directions between the two sides of Budapest amid a heavy police presence.
+About 1,000 demonstrators blocked a bridge in central Budapest on Tuesday as parliament debated a motion by Hungarian Prime Minister Viktor Orban's government that would increase the tax rate for hundreds of thousands of small firms.
+The protesters initially gathered at a main square outside parliament before marching to a nearby bridge over the River Danube, blocking traffic in both directions between the two sides of Budapest amid a heavy police presence.

+It was the first major show of popular disquiet since Orban was re-elected in April.
+Police said a group of demonstrators also blocked some lanes on another bridge further downstream, with Budapest's historic Chain Bridge also closed due to ongoing renovation works.

-"It is possible that it will not be worth continuing it (with the higher tax rate)," said 52-year-old Katalin Karolyi, who has a small business advising a company on dietary issues.
+"It is possible that it will not be worth continuing it (with the higher tax rate)," said 52-year-old Katalin Karolyi, a medical worker, who also has a small business advising a company on dietary issues.
 "This will endanger my livelihood, the livelihood of my entire family."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)